📢 We are hiring new PhD students!

 4. Undergraduate Students

-We welcome highly motivated undergrad students.
-Students work with us as a volunteer, research credit (e.g., ECE 3970), or through Senior Projects.
+We welcome highly motivated undergraduate students.
+Students may work with us as a volunteer, for research credit (e.g., ECE 3970), or through Senior Projects.
 For some students, financial support may be available via UROP, REU, and/or other scholarships or fellowships.

-- Freshman/sophomore year: meet faculty, volunteer research work (e.g., approximately 5-10 hours a week)
+- Freshman/sophomore years: meet faculty, participate in volunteer research (e.g., approximately 5-10 hours a week)

-- Senior year: Senior Project (3~4 credits) and/or financial support via UROP or fellowships
+- Senior year: Complete a Senior Project (4 credits) and/or receive financial support via UROP or fellowships

 Familiarity with software tools (e.g., MATLAB, LabView, Python/C, SolidWorks, COMSOL, Lumerical, etc.) is a plus.

-If you are interested in my group, please email me with (1) unofficial transcript, (2) your resume and (2) a brief description of your research interest.
+If you are interested in my group, please email me with (1) an unofficial transcript, (2) your resume and (2) a brief description of your research interests.

 Contact